patrickbwarren/map-reduce-monte-carlo/README.md

 instance the [permutation congruential generator (PCG) family](https://www.pcg-random.org/) of random number generators (RNGs) can efficiently supply independent streams from a single seed.

+Alternatively, in a pure python implementation, one can use the functionality of a NumPy RNG generator to spawn a number of streams to correspond to the number of jobs, and select the appropriate one of these using the process id that is passed to an individual job.

 In this repository the PCG64 variant is encoded as static inline functions in a C header file `pcg64.h`.
 The code is based on